What Is A Latin Root Word

 A Latin root word is the core part of a word that carries the primary meaning.
 It's the fundamental element around which prefixes and suffixes are added to create different words with related meanings.
 Unlike a complete word, a root word typically cannot stand alone as a word in English; it needs to be combined with other elements to form a complete and usable word.

-For instance, consider the Latin root spect, meaning "to look" or "to see."
+To give you an idea, consider the Latin root spect, meaning "to look" or "to see."
 By adding different prefixes and suffixes, we can create a whole family of words:

 • Spectator: Someone who looks at an event.